edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/api/AppFunctionContextAPI.md

+---
+title: App SDK - App Function Context API
+---

-# App Function Context API
+# App Functions SDK - App Function Context API

 The context parameter passed to each function/transform provides operations and data associated with each execution of the pipeline.

 Let's take a look at its API: